+LOCAL EDUCATION AGENCY IMPLEMENTATION Advanced" modules into this course.
+Students also have the opportunity to participate in the Stock Market Game simulation.
 Evidence: Formal and informal assessments are administered throughout the financial literacy units to determine mastery.
 The students complete a simulation activity at the completion of "Finance Park."
-They apply the skills they have learned throughout the JA unit.

-Washington County: Contact Amy Seylor or seylaamy@wcps.k12.md.us

-3-5 WCPS elementary teachers integrate the Financial Literacy Standards in grades 3-5 through a text-based approach during language arts, social studies, and/or math instruction.
-Teachers have access to resources which include the Financial Literacy Standards, lesson plans, glossary, and additional resources, including websites and other materials of instruction.
-WCPS elementary counselors engage students in lessons each Fall and Spring focused on college-and-career readiness using the resource Xello.
+They apply the skills they have learned throughout the JA unit. gton County : Amy Seylor or seylaamy@wcps.k12.md.us 3-5 WCPS elementary teachers integrate the Financial Literacy Standards in grades 3-5 through a text- based approach during social studies instruction.
+Teachers have access to resources which include the Financial Literacy Standards, literature connections for each standard, lesson plans, glossary, and additional resources, including websites and other materials of instruction.
+WCPS elementary counselors engage students in lessons each Fall and Spring focused on college- and-career readiness using the resource Xello.
 Evidence: Formal and informal teacher assessments are administered throughout financial literacy units.

-6-8 The Supervisor of and Content Specialists for Middle School Mathematics, Social Studies and English work together to use the Take Charge Today, the PWC Earn Your Future curriculum(s), Naviance, and NCTM's On the Money resource as a foundation to develop lessons to be provided to middle school students.
+6-8 The Supervisor of Career Technology Education and Content Specialists for Middle School Mathematics, Social Studies and English work together to use the Take Charge Today, the PWC Earn Your Future curriculum(s), Naviance, and NCTM's On the Money resource as a foundation to develop lessons to be provided to middle school students.
 The lessons are embedded in the middle school curriculum from grade 6 through grade 8.
 It includes, but is not limited to units involving career planning, consumer decisions, consumer protection, credit and decision making, using financial calculators, financial institutions, food decisions, housing decisions, types of insurance, financial planning, investing, understanding the paycheck and taxes, saving plans, spending plans, transportation decisions, values, needs and wants, goal setting, and case studies regarding financial issues.
 The lessons address all of the middle school standards for Personal Financial Literacy.

-Everfi (ITEEA) curriculum resources are utilized in Foundations of Technology (grade 8) in a unit on Financial Literacy.
+Everfi (ITEEA) curriculum resources are utilized at specific schools - Boonsboro, Clear Spring, Western Heights - in middle school Technology Education grades 6 and 7.
+Systemically, this resource is also used in Foundations of Technology (grade 8) in a unit on Financial Literacy.
 (Standards for Technology Literacy STL 1.J; HSN.Q.A.1) Professional Development has been provided to teachers on the use of this resource.
 Evidence: Formal and informal assessments, which include pre- and post-assessments, are used to obtain mastery.
 9-12 High school students access the financial literacy curriculum in the following disciplines/courses:

 Social Studies: Local, State and National (LSN) Government is a high school course required for graduation.
 Financial Literacy topics included in LSN Government are aligned to the Maryland Social Studies Standard 4.0 Economics.
-In this standard, "Students shall inquire about decisions made by individuals and groups using economic reasoning in order to understand the historical development and current status of economic principles, institutions, and processes needed to be effective citizens, consumers, and workers participating in local communities, the nation, and the world."
-In addition to the social studies standards, within the WCPS Essential Curriculum the following standards are embedded:
+In this standard, "Students shall inquire about decisions made by individuals and groups using economic reasoning in order to understand the historical development and current status of economic principles, institutions, and processes needed to be effective citizens, consumers, and workers participating in local communities, the nation, and the world."1 Honors Economics and Advanced Placement (AP) Economics are offered as electives at some high schools.